-An additional portion of the City's net position (approximately \$186,000) represents resources that are subject to restrictions on how they may be used.
-Restricted assets are composed of funds held for road aid purposes, area referral connection program, sewer assessment debt payments, and police forfeiture.
+An additional portion of the City's net position (approximately \$577,000) represents resources that are subject to restrictions on how they may be used.
+Restricted assets are composed of funds held for road aid purposes, area referral connection program, sewer assessment debt payments, police forfeiture, and opioid remediation.